Anti-Hungarian sentiment: Valea Uzului Hungarian military cemetery

-The Romanians also desecrated Hungarian graves.
-The Romanian Ministry of Culture and Ministry of Defense have said that only they have the right to make reconstructions or changes in the cemetery, and they did not give anyone right to erect memorials or crosses there in 2019, thus the action of the Romanians was illegal.

-Despite Romanian court decisions proving that only one Austrian-Hungarian citizen of Romanian ethnicity was buried there, the others being mainly Hungarians, ordering the removal of the illegally installed Romanian crosses, the nationalist Romanian politicians like George Simion use these legal decisions of the Romanian authorities to present these as an attack to the Romanian nation and incite the Romanians against the Hungarians.
+After the illegally installed concrete crosses from the Hungarian war cemetery of Valea Uzului were removed in July 2023, again illegally, Calea Neamului erected 150 Romanian wooden crosses in the military cemetery.
+Authorities opened a criminal investigation.

 Ignoring court rulings and taking advantage of the inaction and the tacit support of the Romanian authorities, Romanians organized by nationalist parties and anti-Hungarian organizations like AUR, Calea Neamului, return since then, to the cemetery several times a year, using military holidays as a pretext.
 When they are there, they shout nationalist slogans and "commemorate" the Romanian dead "buried there," constantly "enriching" the cemetery with new Romanian crosses.